Aquabet/e-commerce-platform/README.md

 ## Contributing

 Pull requests and issue reports are welcome to help improve this project.
 Feel free to reach out with suggestions or questions.

+## License

+This project is licensed under the MIT License - see the [LICENSE file](https://github.com/Aquabet/e-commerce-platform/blob/main/LICENSE) for details.